planningalerts-scrapers/newcastle_development_applications/README.md

-# Newcastle ATDIS scraper (test only)
+# Newcastle ATDIS scraper

 * Server - Technology One
-* Pagnation - Yes
+* ATDIS feed.
+Very simple to scrape.
+Thank you Newcastle Council!
 * JSON - Yes - Yay....

-We're using the ATDIS feed for this scraper.

-The test environment only has data up to early 2018, so we need to manually start a lodgement_start_date otherwise the scraper doesn't see anything in the last 30 days and exits.

-For simpler local testing, simply run `make` on a machine with docker and docker-compose installed.
+For simple local testing, simply run `make` on a machine with docker and docker-compose installed.
 A docker image which (roughly) matches what morph.io will run in production will be created and executed.